Blessed-Shammah/Blessed-Shammah/README.md

 - @Blessed-Shammah says, 👋 Hi
-- WELCOME TO 👀 AUTOMATION EVERYWHERE
+- I do Automation, ✨ Everywhere ✨

 <!---
 Blessed-Shammah/Blessed-Shammah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.